 Note: The Justice program is open to anyone who meets the admission requirements.
 However, prospective students should be aware that individuals with police records, criminal convictions, or charges pending may encounter barriers securing employment in some justice-related fields.
 These individuals also might be unable to participate in site or facilities visits, or in the Honours Internship.
-This may affect grading and academic performance in the Justice program.
 Applicants with further questions are encouraged to contact the program chair at firstname.lastname@example.org.

 A competitive entry, work-integrated learning course will be optional for students in the final term.